Sunday, December 31, 2017

 Blue Label Pizza & Wine, blue label state fair fries

-This was where the faith got a little shakened.
+This was where the faith got a little shaken.
 Their plate of Blue Label State Fair fries.
 I'll try to be succinct.
 Black pepper sauce was weak.
 Truffle was totally unnecessary even though I was hoping that I would be proven wrong.
 The pepper sauce, the aioli, the salty fries all made sure that those minuscule shavings never got a chance to even mutter.
 Not great fries, Les Bouchons across the road makes better ones.
 It was edible.
 Just greasy, salty and unimpressive.

 It had occured to me at this point that I don't even like the fries at Luke's.